sass/sass/proposal/module-system.md

 The new module system will also add seven built-in modules: `math`, `color`, `string`, `list`, `map`, `selector`, and `meta`.
 These will hold all the existing built-in Sass functions.
-Because these modules will (typically) be imported with a namespace, this makes it much easier to use Sass functions without running into conflicts with plain CSS functions.
+Because these modules will (typically) be imported with a namespace, it will be much easier to use Sass functions without running into conflicts with plain CSS functions.

 This in turn will make it much safer for Sass to add new functions.
 We expect to add a number of convenience functions to these modules in the future.